juliankolbe/markdownTest/regex.md

 The important thing to understand about lookaheads is that at the end of a lookahead, the regex engine has not changed its position in the string.
 This makes it possible to chain several lookaheads, one after the other without changing position.

 This will all become clear in the following example where we will perform a simple password validation with just one line of regex, instead of many lines of javascript.

+We will not be using Negative Lookahead in the example, however it behaves the same way as positive lookaheads do, just with logic being that you 'lookahead' for a pattern not being in the string.

 _Note: whenever the [rexex style guide](http://www.rexegg.com/regex-style.html) is mentioned it is referring to the one from rexegg.com._